 As promised, here’s the printer-friendly, copy-and-paste version:

-1 cup almond butter, well-stirred and thoroughly chilled
+- 1 cup natural unsalted almond butter, stirred and chilled

-In a medium bowl, whisk together the egg, baking soda, and sugar.
-Add the almond butter, and stir with a spatula until a dough forms.
-Fold in the slivered almonds if you are using them.
+- In a medium bowl, whisk together the egg, baking soda, and sugar.
+Then stir in the almond butter and the optional slivered almonds.

 Don’t miss anything at A Garden for the House…sign up for Kevin’s email updates.